SU-HPC/SUPerman/md/run_superman.md

 - **Computation Mode (`modes`):**
     - The mode in which the matrix permanent is computed.
     - **Options:**
-        - cpu: Uses only the CPU (very slow; avoid if your matrix size exceeds 40x40).
+        - "cpu": Uses only the CPU (very slow; avoid if your matrix size exceeds 40x40).
-        - single_gpu: Utilizes a single GPU (specified by device_id) during the computation.
+        - "single_gpu": Utilizes a single GPU (specified by device_id) during the computation.
-        - multi_gpu: Uses multiple GPUs (number specified by gpu_num) per-task for the computation.
+        - "multi_gpu": Uses multiple GPUs (number specified by gpu_num) per-task for the computation.
-        - multi_gpu_mpi: Uses multiple tasks (perhaps coming from multiple nodes), each with possibly multiple GPUs.
+        - "multi_gpu_mpi": Uses multiple tasks (perhaps coming from multiple nodes), each with possibly multiple GPUs.

 - **CPU Thread Count (`thread_counts`):**
     - The number of CPU threads the library will use when computing the permanent on the CPU.